dafny-lang/dafny/docs/_includes/Statements.md

  * Exceptions are passed up the call stack whether or not intervening methods are aware of the possibility of an exception, that is, whether or not the intervening methods have declared that they throw exceptions.
 Not so in Dafny: a failure is passed up the call stack only if each caller has a failure-compatible first out-parameter, is itself called in a `:-=` statement, and returns a value that responds true to `IsFailure()`.
- * All methods that containing failure-return callees must explicitly handle those failures using either `:-` statements or using `:=` statements with a LHS to receive the failure value.
+ * All methods that contain failure-return callees must explicitly handle those failures using either `:-` statements or using `:=` statements with a LHS to receive the failure value.

 ## Variable Declaration Statement